-- Create Ant targets for testing, as described in Section 29.10. - Extend the check-compilermsgs target to include the compiler messages property file of the new checker in the checker-args list.
-(Keep the list in alphabetical order.) - Make sure check-compilermsqs and check-purity run without warnings or errors.
+- Create Ant targets for testing, as described in Section 30.10. - Make sure check-compilermsgs and check-purity run without warnings or errors.

 Integration with external tools

 This chapter discusses how to run a checker from the command line, from a build system, or from an IDE.
 You can skip to the appropriate section: